robincamille/bot-tutorial-jumpstart-2020/README.md

 ## Advanced bot: mashup_markov

-This script uses a Markov chain to create new sentences from another text, and tweets them.
+This script (markovmaker.py) uses a Markov chain to create new sentences from another text (twain.txt is included), and tweets them.